 \end{example}

-\begin{remark} The algebra of Example \ref{ex:nctwithtwoglues} and Corollary \ref{cor:glueatsimple} give rise to algebras with many interesting properties.
+\begin{remark} The algebras of Example \ref{ex:nctwithtwoglues} and Corollary \ref{cor:glueatsimple} give rise to algebras with many interesting properties.
 For instance let us consider the number of sinks and sources in the quiver of an algebra.
-Let $A=\La_2$ where $\La_2$ is as in Example \ref{ex:nctwithtwoglues}.
-As we can see in Example \ref{ex:nctwithtwoglues} by the Auslander-Reiten quiver of $A$, there exist exactly $s_A=1$ simple projective $A$-modules and exactly $t_A=2$ simple injective $A$-modules.
-Let $B$ be a rep\-re\-sen\-ta\-tion-di\-rect\-ed algebra which admits a $2$-cluster tilting subcategory and assume that there exist $s_B$ simple projective $B$-modules and $t_B$ simple injective $B$-modules.
-By gluing at any simple projective $A$-module and any simple injective $B$-module we get the algebra $B^{(1)} = B \glue A$.
+Following the notation of Corollary \ref{cor:numberofprojandinj}, and since the number of sinks (respectively sources) in the quiver of an algebra is equal to the number of simple projective (respectively injective) modules, we denote for an algebra $\La$ by $s_{\La}$ the number of sources in its quiver and by $t_{\La}$ the number of sinks in its quiver.
+Then let $A$ be a strongly $(2,d_A)$-rep\-re\-sen\-ta\-tion-di\-rect\-ed algebra with $s_A=2$ and $t_A=1$ (for example, we may take $A$ to be the algebra $\La_2$ as in Example \ref{ex:nctwithtwoglues}).
+Let $B$ be a $(2,d_B)$-rep\-re\-sen\-ta\-tion-di\-rect\-ed algebra which admits a $2$-cluster tilting subcategory.
+By gluing at the simple projective $A$-module and any simple injective $B$-module we get the algebra $B^{(1)} = B \glue A$.
 By Corollary \ref{cor:glueatsimple}, we have that $B^{(1)}$ admits a $2$-cluster tilting subcategory.
 By Corollary \ref{cor:numberofprojandinj} we have that $(s_{B^{(1)}},t_{B^{(1)}})=(s_B,t_B+1)$.
 Continuing inductively, let $B^{(i)}$ be a sequence of algebras defined by $B^{(i)}=B^{(i-1)} \glue A $ where the gluing is done over any simple projective $A$-module and any simple injective $B^{(i-1)}$-module.
 Then we get that $B^{(i)}$ admits a $2$-cluster tilting subcategory and $(s_{B^{(i)}}, t_{B^{(i)}})=(s_B,t_B+i)$.

 A similar argument shows that if we let $B_{(j)}$ be a sequence of algebras defined by $B_{(1)}=A^{\text{op}} \glue B$ and $B_{(j)} = A^{\text{op}} \glue B_{(j-1)}$, where all gluings are done over simple modules, then again $B_{(j)}$ admits a $2$-cluster tilting subcategory and $(s_{B_{(j)}}, t_{B_{(j)}})=(s_B+j,t_B)$.
 More generally, we have that